Abdul Ghani Minhat: Coaching career

 After his retirement, he was sent to Japan by the Football Association of Malaysia to attend a FIFA Coaching School being the first ever Malaysian to have an official training from FIFA.
 He finally received his FIFA coaching license in 1969.
 He was appointed to be the coach the national team in 1969.
-Ghani managed the national team on an on-off basis starting from 1969 Merdeka Tournament.
+Abdul Ghani managed the national team on an on-off basis starting from 1969 Merdeka Tournament.
 His last involvement with the national is at the 1976 Olympic Games qualification in Jakarta.

 After only coaching the national team, he later coached his favourite team, Selangor in 1970.
 In 1971, he became the first player and coach to win the Malaysia Cup after being the team coach and also playing in the final and the semi-finals.
 He again led Selangor Malaysia's Cup victory over Perak 3–0 in 1972.
 He then resigned as coach in 1973 because his main concentration was on business instead of coaching.

-10 years later, Ghani returned as coach for Selangor after replacing Chow Kwai Lam in 1983.
+10 years later, Abdul Ghani returned as coach for Selangor after replacing Chow Kwai Lam in 1983.
 But his coaching career with Selangor only lasted three seasons after being sacked after failing to help the team win the Malaysia Cup in 1985 despite the successful season leading Selangor to win the 1984 Malaysia Cup after a 3–1 victory over Pahang.
-After Ghani left as coach, he returned doing business.
+After Abdul Ghani left as coach, he returned doing business.

 In 2004, he returned to Selangor but this time as a Coaching Adviser for the Football Association of Selangor (FAS).
 He later resigned from the Football Association of Selangor and agreed moved to his birthplace and became a Coaching Adviser for Negeri Sembilan.
 He resigned later around 2007 after 2006–07 Season ended.

 Death

 He died on 28 September 2012, due to the complications after undergoing coronary bypass surgery at National Heart Institute, in Kuala Lumpur.
-A. Ghani leaves behind wife Puan Sri Tengku Aishah Tengku Ibrahim, two sons and two daughters.
+He left behind wife Puan Sri Tengku Aishah Tengku Ibrahim, two sons and two daughters.